Rahul-Thakur7/Rahul-Thakur7/README.md

 - Doesn't do small talk, does buffer overflows 🧠💥

 📡 Motto: "I may not reply, but I’m scanning your ports."

+Hacking is not a crime until you are caught doing something illegal
+                                                                  -- Rahul Thakur